musthari/vench/README.md

 - loosely based on the established freevps.us/bench.sh
 - includes CPU and ioping measurements
-- reduced number of speedtests (9 x 100 MB), while retaining useful European and North American POPs
-- runs IPv6 speedtest by default (if the server has IPv6 connectivity)
 - has a 10-second timeout for each speedtest, so you don't end up waiting 10 minutes for that one slow speedtest from halfway around the globe — but thanks to the power of `curl -w`, you still get to see what speed your server achieved during those 10 seconds
 - successfully tested on Arch Linux, Debian, FreeBSD, and Ubuntu
+- reduced number of speedtests to 3 x 100MB
+- IPv6 speedtest removed

 Usage example
 -------------